Drayton State School: History

 Drayton State School (established 1851 as Drayton National School) is located in Drayton, a locality on the south-western fringe of Toowoomba, on the Darling Downs in southeast Queensland.
 It is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The school retains its Department of Public Works (DPW) timber school with two clerestory lights (Block A: 1912), set in landscaped grounds with a school bell (1852, installed c.
-1880), date palms (1932) and a Cape Chestnut tree (1956).
+1880), date palms (1932) and a Cape chestnut (1956).

 Drayton State School is sited within the traditional lands of the Western Wakka Wakka people.
 Pastoral settlement of the Darling Downs commenced in 1840, and c.
 1842 Drayton (initially called "The Springs") began as a camping site near the intersection of Eton Vale, Westbrook and Gowrie pastoral stations, for those travelling from the northern Darling Downs to Brisbane.
 The settlement became the district's social and commercial centre.
 The area was known as Drayton by 1849, being the name of early settler Thomas Alford's house, store and post office, in commemoration of his birthplace in Drayton, Somerset.Town allotments were surveyed in May 1849 and land on Darling Street (allotments 9 and 10 of section 4) was set aside for a national school.

 In pre-separation Queensland (then part of New South Wales), education was provided initially by fee-charging religious schools and private academies.
 The standard of education varied and most of these early schools were short-lived.
 They catered principally for children in the main population centres of Brisbane and Ipswich.
 A more organised approach to education commenced with Governor Fitzroy's appointment of a National Board of Education in 1848.
 Modelled on the Irish system, the purpose of the Board was to provide state-assisted secular, elementary education for as many children as possible, particularly in isolated areas.
 The Board established and administered schools where parents contributed one-third of the building costs and guaranteed an average attendance of at least 30 pupils.